-4. History of contact dermatitis or known dermatological disorders that would interfere with the study procedures or assessments 5.
-Planned participation in activities which cause inflammation, irritation, sunburn, lesions, or tattoos at the intended application sites from 2 weeks prior to screening through their last day of study participation 6.
-Use of any prescription anticoagulant within 1 month prior to the first dose 7.
-Use of prescription and over the counter medications other than the following: - Hormone Replacement Therapy (HRT) - Birth control pills, patches, injections, or implants (all hormonal contraceptives) are allowed provided the dose has been stable for at least one month prior to screening and may be continued throughout the study - Proton Pump Inhibitors (PPIs) - Antihistamines - Intermittently used NSAIDS - Acetaminophen if medically necessary (not more than 2 g/day) - Exceptions may be allowed on a case by case basis 8.
-Subjects who have a known allergy or sensitivity to zolmitriptan or its derivatives or formulations 9.
-Known allergy or sensitivity to tapes, adhesives, or zolmitriptan 10.
-Regular or recent intake of prescription drugs, particularly drugs with an influence on blood pressure

-11. Use of any other investigational compound within one month of planned study drug dosing 12.
-On-going drug or alcohol abuse, or history of either deemed to be clinically significant by the investigator 13.
-Systolic BP (measured after remaining sitting for 5 minutes) greater than 140 mmHg and diastolic BP greater than 90 mmHg 14.
-History of nasal pathology (e.g., polyps) or abnormal nasal exam 15.
-Body Mass Index (BMI) greater than 35 kg/m 16.
-If, in the opinion of the investigator, the subject is not suitable for the study 17.
-Any positive urine drug screen result or alcohol breath test
+- - intended application sites from 2 weeks prior to dosing through their last day of study participation 6.
+Use of any prescription anticoagulant within 30 days prior to the first dose 7.
+Use of prescription and over the counter medications within one week of dosing other than the following: - Hormone Replacement Therapy (HRT) - Birth control pills, patches, IUD, rings, injections, or implants (all hormonal contraceptives) are allowed provided the dose has been stable for at least three months prior to screening and may be continued throughout the study - Proton Pump Inhibitors (PPIs) - Antihistamines - Intermittently used NSAIDS - Acetaminophen if medically necessary (not more than 1000 mg/day) - Exceptions may be allowed on a case by case basis 8.
+Subject has a known allergy or sensitivity to zolmitriptan or its derivatives or formulations 9.
+Subject has a known allergy or sensitivity to tapes or adhesives 10.
+Use of any other investigational compound within 30 days of planned study drug dosing 11.
+Current use or history of drug and/or alcohol abuse within 6 months of screening and deemed to be clinically significant by the investigator 12.
+History of nasal pathology (e.g., polyps) or abnormal nasal exam deemed to be clinically significant by the investigator 13.
+Body Mass Index (BMI) lower than 18 kg/m2 or greater than 35 kg/m2 14.
+If, in the opinion of the investigator, the subject is not suitable for the study 15.
+Any positive urine drug screen result or alcohol test 16.
+Subject currently smokes or is a nicotine a user -